Teaching GenEd

 To prepare a proposal:

-- Review the syllabus for the course to make sure course activities support claims that the course will achieve the required set of Pathways SLOs for the designation.
+2. Align course activities and assessments to the required set of PLOs.
+In the syllabus, it must be clear how the course activities support claims that students will achieve the required set of Pathways SLOs for the designation.
 Be sure to indicate how students will be assessed for various course activities, and be sure the syllabus states how course grades are computed.
-Templates for each of the Pathways RDs can be found here.
-Adjust the syllabus as necessary.
 Note that this syllabus is considered a sample for the course.
+Templates for each of the Pathways designations can be found here.

-- Strategy: don’t explain how important the course is, tell how the students will achieve the SLOs, cross-referencing the syllabus in meaningful ways. (“The {assignment, activity, or test} will be graded on how well students demonstrate {assessment criterion}.”).
+• Strategy: don’t explain how important the course is.
+Rather, show how the students will achieve the PLOs, cross-referencing the syllabus in meaningful ways. (“The {assignment, activity, or test} will be graded on how well students demonstrate {assessment criterion}.”).
 There should be one assessment per Student Learning Outcome at a minimum, and it should be readily apparent from the proposal and the syllabus which outcomes are met by which assignments, and how they are assessed.

-Timeline for approval: Proposals are first submitted to Drew Jones, who reviews them on a rolling basis.
+Proposals are first submitted to the General Education Council, who reviews them on a rolling basis.
 Proposals approved and forwarded to the UCC by the first of every month will be reviewed at that month’s UCC meeting, and, if approved, considered by the Senate the following month.
 The CCCRC meets twice per semester, and Common Core Proposals are forwarded to them after Senate approval.
 The approval process takes several months—Common Core courses initially proposed in a given semester will likely not get full approval until the following semester, with implementation the semester following that.
 If you propose a course in fall, full approval will generally be possible only for courses offered the following fall.